AnyChart/docs.anychart.com/Basic_Charts_Types/General_Settings.md

 {sample}BCT\_General\_Settings\_08{sample}

-In this sample, there is a single-series column chart and a custom legend displaying the list of categories:
+In this sample, there is a single-series Column chart and a custom legend displaying the list of categories:

 ```
 // enable the legend